 Tom Paris: (making a Dynamic Entry as the hero) Captain Proton: Spaceman First Class, protector of Earth, scourge of intergalactic evil... at your service.

 - Captain Zoom, a Made-for-TV Movie, deconstructs this trope pretty thoroughly.
 Note that Captain Zoom is a parody of Captain Video, above - Captain Zoom is set on the Du Mont network, which Captain Video really ran on.

-- Homestar Runner has "Space Captainface, pretender of the galaxies", Strong Bad's alter ego as head astronaut/poster boy for Strong Badia's space program, the Strong Badian Association of Some Aluminum Foil.
+- Homestar Runner has "Space Captainface, pretender of the galaxies", Strong Bad's alter ego as head astronaut/poster boy for Strong Badia's space program, the SBASAF (Strong Badian Administration of Some Aluminum Foil, pronouced "sbace-aff").

 - Duck Dodgers, in both the original cartoon and its TV series Spin-Off.